Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Myelodysplastic syndrome includes a group of diseases characterized by cytopenia in the peripheral blood, dysplasia of hematopoietic progenitors, bone marrow hypercellularity and a high risk of AML development.
+Myelodysplastic syndrome includes a group of diseases characterized by cytopenia in peripheral blood, dysplasia of hematopoietic precursors, hypercellularity of the bone marrow and a high risk of developing AML.

-Symptoms depend on which cell line is most affected, and may include weakness, fatigue, pallor (due to anemia), increased incidence of infection and fever (due to non-throttling), bleeding and a tendency to hemorrhages in the skin and mucous membranes (due to thrombocytopenia).
-The diagnosis is based on a general clinical blood test, a peripheral blood smear, bone marrow aspirate.
-Treatment with 5-azacitidine may be effective; When developing AML, standard protocols are used.
+Symptoms depend on which cell line is most affected and may include weakness, fatigue, pallor (due to anemia), increased frequency of infections and fever (due to neutropenia), and bleeding and tendency to bleed into the skin and mucous membranes (due to thrombocytopenia).
+Diagnosis is based on complete blood count, peripheral blood smear, and bone marrow aspirate.
+Treatment with 5-azacytidine may be effective; standard protocols are used if AML develops.

-Myelodysplastic syndrome (MDS) is a group of diseases often called preleukemia, refractory anemia, Ph-negative chronic myelogenous leukemia, chronic myelomonocytic leukemia, or idiopathic myeloid metaplasia, resulting from a somatic mutation of hematopoietic progenitor cells.
-Etiology is often unknown, but the risk of developing the disease increases with exposure to benzene, radiation, chemotherapeutic drugs (especially with prolonged or intensive regimens of chemotherapy, using alkylating agents and epipodophyllotoxins).
+Myelodysplastic syndrome (MDS) is a group of diseases often called preleukemia, refractory anemia, Ph-negative chronic myelogenous leukemia, chronic myelomonocytic leukemia, or idiopathic myeloid metaplasia that result from somatic mutation of hematopoietic progenitor cells.
+The etiology is often unknown, but the risk of developing the disease is increased by exposure to benzene, radiation, chemotherapeutic agents (especially prolonged or intense chemotherapy regimens, alkylating agents, and epipodophyllotoxins).

-Myelodysplastic syndrome is characterized by clonal proliferation of hematopoietic cells, including erythroid, myeloid and megakaryocytic forms.
-Bone marrow is normal cell or hypercellular with ineffective hematopoiesis, which can lead to anemia (most often), neutropenia and / or thrombocytopenia.
-The disturbance of the cell production is also accompanied by morphological changes in the bone marrow or blood.
-There is extramedullary hemopoiesis, leading to hepatomegaly and splenomegaly.
-Myelofibrosis in some cases is accidentally detected when the diagnosis is established, but can develop throughout the course of the disease.
-Myelodysplastic syndrome is classified according to the peculiarities of blood and bone marrow.
-The clone of the myelodysplastic syndrome is unstable and tends to transform into acute myeloblastic leukemia.
+Myelodysplastic syndrome is characterized by clonal proliferation of hematopoietic cells, including erythroid, myeloid, and megakaryocytic forms.
+The bone marrow is normocellular or hypercellular with ineffective hematopoiesis, which may lead to anemia (most commonly), neutropenia, and/or thrombocytopenia.
+The impairment of cellular production is also accompanied by morphologic changes in the bone marrow or blood.
+Extramedullary hematopoiesis occurs, leading to hepatomegaly and splenomegaly.
+Myelofibrosis is sometimes discovered incidentally at diagnosis, or it may develop throughout the disease.
+Myelodysplastic syndrome is classified according to the characteristics of the blood and bone marrow.
+The myelodysplastic syndrome clone is unstable and has a tendency to transform into acute myeloid leukemia.

-Symptoms of the disease depend on the most affected cell line and may include pallor, weakness and fatigue (anemia); fever and infections (neutropenia); easily formed hemorrhages in the skin and mucous membranes, petechiae, nosebleeds, bleeding mucous (thrombocytopenia).
-The characteristic signs of the disease are splenomegaly and hepatomegaly.
-In the development of symptoms can also contribute co-morbid diseases; for example, anemia in myelodysplastic syndrome in elderly patients with cardiovascular diseases can enhance angina pectoris.
+Symptoms depend on the cell line most affected and may include pallor, weakness, and fatigue (anemia); fever and infection (neutropenia); and easy bleeding into the skin and mucous membranes, petechiae, nosebleeds, and bleeding from the mucous membranes (thrombocytopenia).
+Splenomegaly and hepatomegaly are characteristic features of the disease.
+Associated diseases may also contribute to the development of symptoms; for example, anemia in myelodysplastic syndrome in elderly patients with cardiovascular disease may exacerbate angina pain.

 Diagnosis of myelodysplastic syndrome

-Myelodysplastic syndrome is suspected in patients (especially the elderly) with refractory anemia, leukopenia or thrombocytopenia.
-It is necessary to exclude cytopenia in congenital diseases, deficiency of vitamins, side effects of drugs.
+Myelodysplastic syndrome is suspected in patients (especially elderly) with refractory anemia, leukopenia or thrombocytopenia.
+It is necessary to exclude cytopenias in congenital diseases, vitamin deficiency, and side effects of drugs.
 The diagnosis is based on the study of peripheral blood and bone marrow with the identification of morphological anomalies in 10-20% of cells of individual cell lines.

 Characteristic features of bone marrow in myelodysplastic syndrome